The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 25 of 34

 Macedonian serial killer Vlado Taneski evaded police for years by using his day job as a journalist to stay in the loop on homicide investigations.
-Neither his coworkers nor his wife of 31 years ever could have imagined that he was living a double life, torturing and murdering women who worked as house cleaners between 2005 and 2008.
-His secret life came out when police connected his DNA to semen at the scene of one of his crimes.
+Neither his coworkers nor his wife of 31 years ever could have imagined that he was living a double life, torturing and murdering at least three women who worked as house cleaners between 2005 and 2008.
+His secret life was revealed when police connected his DNA to semen at the scene of one of his crimes.
 With everything lost, Taneski killed himself in his prison cell.YouTube

 26 of 34